 Next Night a Domestick, induced by the Hopes of Gain, uncovered and opened the Coffin, but finding that he could not pull the Ring off the Finger, began to cut the latter; the violent Agitation produced in the Nerves by the Wound, roused the Woman, whose hideous Shrieks, extorted by the Pain, not only struck Terror into the sacrilegious Robber, but also put him to Flight without his intended Booty; the Woman in the mean time disengaged herself, as well as possible, from her Shroud, returned home, and lived with her Husband ten Years, during which Time she furnished him with an Heir and Representative of his Family.

 Such then was the macabre reading matter that tipped Giuseppe Grimaldi over the edge.
-There and then he developed a morbid fear of being buried alive, the consequences of which led to a course of action that beggars belief, and to which we shall very soon turn.
+There and then he developed a morbid fear of being buried alive, the consequences of which led to a course of action that beggars belief.
 But first a few remarks on the condition — taphophobia, or taphephobia — of which the superstitious Genoese was a victim.